functional-dark-side/agnostos-wf/README.md

 #### Disclaimer: This is a work in progress!

 The workflow is still under development and it is subject to change.
-No guarentee is made regarding the functioning of the workflow and the accuracy of the results.
-Please, conctact us in case you are interested in using it.
+No guarantee is made regarding the functioning of the workflow and the accuracy of the results.
+Please, contact us in case you are interested in using it.

 ### Snakemake workflow usage: